 If you’re thinking of adding a blog to your website, it makes sense to put the time, effort and best practices into making sure it draws traffic and generates leads.

-Here are four ways to do just that:
+Here are four ways to drive traffic to your real estate blog:

 1. Create Good Content

 Part of having a blog people like, read and share on social media is posting good content.
 The biggest key to creating good content is knowing your audience.
 Whether that’s other agents, sellers, or a specific group of home buyers, it’s important to know who you’re writing for because it ultimately affects your subject matter.